robotlolita/robotlolita.github.io/_posts/2013-12-08-a-monad-in-practicality-first-class-failiures.md

 But what's a monad?
 A monad is a wrapper for some computational context, which satisfies certain algebraic laws, and provides you a single operation to create a new monad by transforming the computational context from another monad.
-But don't worry if you don't get this now, monads are intentionally abstract — so we can generalise everything!
+But don't worry if you don't get this now, monads are an intentionally abstract interface, so we can generalise everything!
 Which is why we'll instead look at specific types of monads in this article.

 [Maybe]: https://github.com/folktale/monads.maybe